Paediatric Patient Alert Card

 |Placebo||Humira 40 mg eow|

 |Steroid-free remission for ≥ 90 days a||6% (N=140)||13% * (N=150)|

 |Sustained Mucosal Healing||11%||19%*|

-Paediatric populationThe European Medicines Agency has waived the obligation to submit the results of studies with Humira in all subsets of the paediatric population rheumatoid arthritis, psoriatic arthritis and ankylosing spondylitis, see section 4.2 for information on paediatric use.The European Medicines Agency has deferred the obligation to submit the results of the studies with Humira in one or more subsets of the paediatric population ulcerative colitis, see section 4.2 for information on paediatric use.
+Paediatric populationThe European Medicines Agency has waived the obligation to submit the results of studies with Humira in all subsets of the paediatric population rheumatoid arthritis, psoriatic arthritis and ankylosing spondylitis, see section 4.2 for information on paediatric use.The European Medicines Agency has deferred the obligation to submit the results of the studies with Humira in one or more subsets of the paediatric population in ulcerative colitis and hidradenitis suppurativa, see section 4.2 for information on paediatric use.